suntan-superman/rydeiqweb/RYDEIQ_PLATFORM_OVERVIEW.md

 ---

-**RydeAlong represents the next evolution of ride-sharing: where drivers earn fairly, riders save money, and local transportation ecosystems thrive through transparent competition and innovative technology.**
+**AnyRyde represents the next evolution of ride-sharing: where drivers earn fairly, riders save money, and local transportation ecosystems thrive through transparent competition and innovative technology.**

 ---